timcolonel/wow/doc/adding_file_to_path.md

 #Options:
-* Make a shortcut for executable files
+* Make a shortcut for executable files `os.symlink`
 * Create bash script for scripts